 - Good quality care: Funding should be sufficient to achieve the aims of social care, which are to promote a person’s wellbeing, independence and dignity, and enable them to exercise choice and control over the way their live their life.

 - Considering working age adults as well as older people: The social care Green Paper is focusing on older people.
 However, to be sustainable, reforms to social care funding need to take into account the costs of meeting the needs of working age adults.

-- Ensuring fairness between the generations: Contributions towards the cost of care should be fairly distributed between generations.
+- Ensuring fairness between generations: Contributions towards the cost of care should be fairly distributed between generations.